toRatnesh/Learning/CPP/18_Memory_Layout.rst

 The stack area contains the program stack, a LIFO structure, typically located in the higher parts of memory.

 A “stack pointer” register tracks the top of the stack; it is adjusted each time a value is “pushed” onto the stack.
-The set of values pushed for one function call is termed a “stack frame”; A stack frame consists at minimum of a return address.
+The set of values pushed for one function call is termed a **"stack frame"**; A stack frame consists at minimum of a return address.

 Stack, where automatic variables are stored, along with information that is saved each time a function is called.